iamqiss/24/README.md

 Posts are not deleted on a cron schedule.
 The expiry system works in two parts:

-1. **`expiry_worker.rs`** — a background job that runs continuously, querying for posts past their TTL and hard-deleting or vaulting them (based on the user's subscription entitlements)
+1. **`expiry_worker.rs`** — a background job that runs continuously, querying for posts past their TTL and hard-deleting or vaulting them based on the user's subscription entitlements
-2. **`CountdownRing` (mobile)** — a real-time UI component that reflects remaining life, pulling from a WebSocket event stream.
-Posts glow differently as they approach expiry.
+2. **`CountdownRing`** — a Blinc component driven by fine-grained signals, reflecting remaining post life in real time via a WebSocket event stream.
+Posts render differently as they approach expiry.
 Under 2 hours: the ring turns red.

-Paid users who have the Vault entitlement have their expired posts moved to a private archive, not deleted.
+Paid users with the Vault entitlement have their expired posts moved to a private archive, not deleted.
 The vault is never surfaced publicly.

 ---